Test Results

 THE RESULTS

-The baseline runs yielded 206 horsepower as measured at the wheels, on the top end.
-Factory specs list the 2012 Outback 6 cylinder as measuring 256 horsepower at the crank (engine.)
-This equates to a 20-25% loss in power through the drive-line, which is right at the accepted calculation percentage for all-wheel drive loss.
+The baseline runs yielded 206hp as measured at the wheels, on the top end.
+Factory specs list the 2012 Outback 6cyl as measuring 256hp at the crank (engine.)
+This equates to a 20-25% loss in power through the driveline, which is right at the accepted calculation percentage for all-wheel drive loss.
+Adding one bottle of Slick 50 Supercharged Synthetic Engine Treatment (15oz.) produced a run that yielded 214hp, an increase of 10hp to the engine.
+Using the accepted loss calculation we can assume that, at the wheel, that is a gain of 8hp.

 *Mobil 1™ is a trademark of Exxon Mobil Corporation